che1nov/expense-tracker-cli/README.md

 # Total expenses for August: $20
 ```

-## Contribution

-Feel free to fork this repository and contribute to the project.
-Pull requests are welcome.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.